raamana/neuropredict/_sources/results_clf.rst.txt

 The report consists of

- - distribtions of cross-validated performance (balanced accuracy),
+ - distributions of cross-validated performance (balanced accuracy) and AUC (for binary experiments only)
- - confusion matrices for each feature set,
+ - confusion matrices for all feature sets,
  - intuitive comparison of misclassification rates across multiple features, and
  - misclassification frequency of subjects (for debugging and QC purposes)